Quantum Support Vector Regression for Robust Anomaly Detection: Results and Discussion

 \subsubsection{Noise-Free Adversarial Attacks}

 First, we consider the noise-free model and plot the obtained results of the PGD attacks up to a strength of $\varepsilon=0.5$ in \cref{fig_adv_attacks_noise_free}.
 The noise-free QSVR is highly vulnerable to adversarial attacks, as evidenced by the decrease in AUC for small attack strengths of $\varepsilon=0.01$ for all datasets except Toy.
-The largest decrease is in the AUC of the DoH dataset, which drops by an order of magnitude from 0.67 to 0.06 for the $\varepsilon=0.01$ attack.
+The largest decrease occurs for the DoH dataset, whose AUC drops by an order of magnitude from 0.67 to 0.06 for the $\varepsilon=0.01$ attack.
 As the attack strength increases, the AUC continues to decrease for all datasets until it approaches 0.0 for $p=0.3$.
 We conclude that techniques to increase the adversarial robustness of the model should be investigated.

 The unchanged AUC of Toy for $\varepsilon=0.01$ can be explained by the creation process of the dataset.
 The dataset was created to be linearly separable with a separation distance of 0.4 between the classes, so the data points must be shifted a large distance in feature space to be misclassified.
-However, since the AUC drops to 0.0 for $\varepsilon=0.3$, which is smaller than the separation distance, we might conclude that the QSVR is susceptible to overfitting.
+However, since the AUC drops to 0.0 for $\varepsilon=0.3$, which is smaller than the separation distance, we conclude that the QSVR is susceptible to overfitting.